-- 29.1 (a) The Employer shall contribute funds towards the purchase of a benefits plan through a third-party vendor of the Union's choice for Contract Instructors while they are under contract with Carleton University.
-The vendor will administer the plan subject to the plan's terms and conditions. - 29.2 (a) Health and dental benefits will take effect on 01 September 2014. - (b) All Contract Instructors shall be automatically enrolled into the health and dental benefit plan while they are under contract with Carleton University. - (c) While an Employee is under contract, the Employer shall contribute sixty five percent (65%) of the premium cost for health and dental insurance and each Employee enrolled in the plan shall contribute thirty-five (35%) of the premium cost for health and dental insurance. - (d) Notwithstanding Article 29.2(c), the University's contribution under this plan shall be as follows: - (i) 01 September 2019 two hundred and four thousand five hundred dollars (\$204,500); - (ii) 01 September 2020 two hundred and four thousand five hundred dollars (\$204,500): - (iii) 01 September 2021 two hundred and nine thousand dollars (\$209,000). - (e) The Union acknowledges and agrees that other than making its contributions to the plan as set out in this Article, the Employer shall not be obliged to contribute towards the cost of benefits provided by the plan, or be responsible for providing any such benefits. - (f) Notwithstanding Article 29.1(a), employees shall be able to opt-in to the health and dental benefit coverage when they are not under contract during each coverage year.
-If an employee chooses to opt-in to health and dental benefit coverage when they are not under contract, then the employee shall be responsible for one hundred percent (100%) of the premium cost.
+- 29.1 The Employer shall contribute funds towards the purchase of a benefits plan through a third-party vendor of the Union's choice for Contract Instructors while they are under contract with Carleton University.
+The vendor will administer the plan subject to the plan's terms and conditions. - 29.2 (a) Health and dental benefits will take effect on 01 September 2014. - (b) All Contract Instructors shall be automatically enrolled into the health and dental benefit plan while they are under contract with Carleton University. - (c) While an Employee is under contract, the Employer shall contribute sixty five percent (65%) of the premium cost for health and dental insurance and each

-- (g) Benefits coverage for the specified time periods does not in any way imply or connote a continuing employment relationship for that Instructor beyond the terminal date of their appointment. - 29.3 The benefits plan will be overseen by the Union and the vendor.
+- Employee enrolled in the plan shall contribute thirty-five percent (35%) of the premium cost for health and dental insurance. - (d) Notwithstanding Article 29.2(c), the University's contribution under this plan shall be: two hundred fifty thousand dollars (\$250,000) on September 1st of each year. - (e) The Union acknowledges and agrees that other than making its contributions to the plan as set out in this Article, the Employer shall not be obliged to contribute towards the cost of benefits provided by the plan, or be responsible for providing any such benefits. - (f) Notwithstanding Article 29.1, Employees shall be able to opt-in to the health and dental benefit coverage when they are not under contract during each coverage year.
+If an Employee chooses to opt-in to health and dental benefit coverage when they are not under contract, then the Employee shall be responsible for one hundred percent (100%) of the premium cost. - (g) Benefits coverage for the specified time periods does not in any way imply or connote a continuing employment relationship for that Instructor beyond the terminal date of their appointment. - 29.3 The benefits plan will be overseen by the Union and the vendor.
 A copy of the annual audit of the benefits plan will be provided to the Employer. - 29.4 Notwithstanding Article 29.2(b), a Contract Instructor may be exempt from enrolment in any of the intended forms of benefit, following completion of the vendor's procedures for opting out. - 29.5 Active members who are sixty-five (65) years of age or older, will be required to submit any eligible expenses under the extended health plan first to the Ontario Drug Benefit (ODB) plan for reimbursement.
 They may then submit any residual eligible expenses, including deductibles and co-payment amounts administered by the ODB, to the insurance carrier for applicable reimbursement. - 29.6 Employees under contract with Carleton and their families shall have access to confidential counseling and referral service through the University's Employee and Family Assistance Program (EFAP).